stdevel/check_dht/README.md

 # check_dht
-A Nagios / Icinga plugin for checking humidity and temperature of DHT sensors via GPIO
+A Nagios / Icinga plugin written in Python (*based on adafruit/Adafruit_Python_DHT*) for checking humidity and temperature of DHT sensors via GPIO.

+Documentation will follow very soon...